What is Satisfactory Academic Progress?

 How often is SAP Reviewed?

 The Financial Aid Office will review the Satisfactory Academic Progress of all aid recipients at the end of each academic year.
-Evaluations will be made on both a qualitative and quantitative basis.
-Determination of a student’s academic status will be in collaboration with each department Program Director, the Associate Dean of Graduate Student Affairs or designee, and the SOM Registrar.
+A student’s academic status will be determined in collaboration with each Graduate Program Director.

-Students who are academically dismissed or who withdraw from the school are not making academic progress and will no longer qualify for financial aid assistance.
+Students who are academically dismissed, suspended or withdrawn from the school are considered not to be making academic progress and will no longer qualify for financial aid assistance.

 Financial Aid Probation